Tompix/boat-app-front-end/README.md

 For run application, you should have node.js

 ## Installation
-Launch application with 'run.bat' file in root folder.
-If server not running, run 'ng serve --open' in cmd
+Launch application with 'run.bat' file in root folder

 ## Authentification
 Login => user